 What are the Implications of Ghost Networks?

-Learn more about the 5 Ways Ghost Networks Cost Health Plans and Health Systems.
+To learn more about the costs of ghost networks, read our article, How Ghost Networks Impact Health Plans and Health Systems.

 Senate Attention on Ghost Networks